Fuencarral-El Pardo

-Fuencarral-El Pardo is one of the 21 districts that form the city of Madrid, Spain.
+Fuencarral-El Pardo (/es/) is one of the 21 districts that form the city of Madrid, Spain.

 Overview

 Fuencarral-El Pardo is the district number 8 and consists of the following neighborhoods: El Pardo (81), Fuentelarreina (82), Peñagrande (83), Pilar (84), La Paz (85), Valverde (86), Mirasierra (87) and El Goloso (88).

 Despite its being a part of a capital city, El Pardo with its woods and river is an ecologically important landscape.
 It enjoyed protection from development as a hunting estate associated with the Royal Palace of El Pardo.
 In the 1980s the European Union designated the Monte de El Pardo as a Special Protection Area for bird-life.

 Geography

 Subdivision

 The district is administratively divided into 8 wards (Barrios):